 Master your cords

 Not to throw too much theory your way, all you need to know is that music has structure.
-Cords are the fundamental one.
+Chords are the fundamental one.
 If you want to quickly play a song that you just heard on radio, you have to master all your cords, MAJOR & MINOR.

 Listen Listen Listen